Nonku201220/Nonku201220/README.md

 - 👋 Hi, I’m @Nonku201220
 - 👀 I’m interested in UI/UX
-- 🌱 I’m currently learning REACT js
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 0621944285